MatthewZMD/.emacs.d/README.md

 ## Load Path

-Since all the configuration files are stored in `elisp/` folder, they need to be added to `load-path` now.
+Since all configuration files reside in the `elisp/` directory, it is essential to include this path in the `load-path` to ensure proper loading.

 ```emacs-lisp
 (defun update-to-load-path (folder)